KARNATISAITHARUN/documentation/using-ocular/about/layers.md

 The `semanticcpg` layer links together the methods and type declaration.
 Using the `base` layer and semantic information, the `semanticcpg` layer

 * introduces additional information based on framework specific passes.
-* adds data flow semantics to the CPG as specified by [Policies](../../policies/spl.md).
+* adds data flow semantics to the CPG as specified by [Policies](../../policies/about-policy.md).

 ### `tagging` Layer

-The `tagging` layer identifies possible attacker-controlled data sources and interesting sinks as specified by [Policies](../../policies/spl.md).
+The `tagging` layer identifies possible attacker-controlled data sources and interesting sinks as specified by [Policies](../../policies/about-policy.md).

 ## The `securityprofile` Layer

-The `securityprofile` layer is dervied from [Policies](../../policies/spl.md), and summarizes the vulnerabilities and data leaks present in your code.
+The `securityprofile` layer is dervied from [Policies](../../policies/about-policy.md) and the CPG, and summarizes the vulnerabilities and data leaks present in your code.
 Specifically, it describes:

 * Read operations
 * Write operations